tejaswigowda/book.programmingthecloud.com/src/fewtech/js/syntax.md

 ## Variable Names

-JS variable dows not have to be single characters line `x`, `y`, `z` etc. But can be anything as long as the following rules are followed:
+JS variable does not have to be single characters like `x`, `y`, `z` etc. But can be anything as long as the following rules are followed:

 1. The variable name can contain numbers, alphabets (alpha-numeric), underscore(`_`) and dollar sign (`$`).
-2. The first charecter of a variable has to be an alphabet, underscore(`_`) or dollar sign(`$`).
+2. The first character of a variable has to be an alphabet, underscore(`_`) or dollar sign(`$`).
 3. Variables canot be a JS reserved keyword.